bsc-pm/ompss-ee/source/ompss-ee/01-examples/cholesky/README.rst

 transpose.

 .. note::
-  You can dowload this code visiting http://pm.bsc.es *OmpSs Examples and Exercises* (code) link.
-  The Cholesky kernel is inside  *01-examples*'s directory.
+  You can dowload this code visiting the url http://pm.bsc.es *OmpSs Examples and Exercises*'s (code) link.
+The Cholesky kernel is included inside the  *01-examples*'s directory.

 The kernel uses four different linear algorithms: potrf, trsm, gemm and syrk.
 Following code shows the basic pattern for a Cholesky factorisation::